Notch-FGJ/Chess-WithCppOOP/README.md

 # ChessGame With Using C++ OOP

 ## Description
 This is a simple chess game that is implemented using C++ OOP.
-It the project of my learning C++ OOP.
+It's the project of my learning C++ OOP.
 The game is playing in console, and the pieces are represented by unicode characters.
 Unicode display is using Windows's WriteConsoleW function(with overrided operator<<) to display, so it may not work on other platforms.
-(I try to use wcout, but it doesn't work well with unicode characters, if you know how to fix it, please let me know)
+~~(I try to use wcout, but it doesn't work well with unicode characters, if you know how to fix it, please let me know)~~

 ## Environment
 - Windows 11